T04R/Custom-DLL-Proxy/README.md

 - **function-extractor.cpp** : Extracts the exported functions from DLL.

 - **maker.sh** : Adds the extracted functions into a template for creating a fake (proxy) DLL.

-# Why I Built This DLL Proxy Tool

-I saw that many tools perform all the steps automatically, without giving the user any real control or ability to make changes along the way.
-So I decided to build it myself.

 # How to Use